-It is the responsibility of all staff to report any concerns to the Head of Site/Headteacher.
+It is the responsibility of all staff to report any concerns to the Headteacher or Lead Teacher.
 The DSL will ensure correct support is in place for any pupil that may be required to give evidence in a criminal court.